 The Creative Youth Development National Partnership will build and release a toolkit which highlights relevant research on the field, determines effective practice, and provides implementable tools and resources to drive forward the field of practice and the policies which support it.

 This effort will build upon American’s for the Arts’ immensely successful Youth Arts Toolkit which was published in 1998 and included three local arts agencies as collaborators, two federal partners (National Endowment for the Arts and the Office of Juvenile Justice & Delinquency Prevention at the U.S. Department of Justice), a set of private funders, and Americans for the Arts.
 The Youth Arts Toolkit lives in perpetuity on http://youtharts.artsusa.org/ and has been out of print for over 15 years.

 This new Creative Youth Development Toolkit will serve as a unifying resource for numerous members of the arts, education and youth development ecosystems.
 These stakeholders include: practitioners, funders, program administrators, along with local and state arts, health, education, and safety agencies.

 Field research has indicated the following areas of focus for the study, development and distribution of tools and resources:

 - Practitioner Training and Preparation

 - Program Evaluation

 To sign up to learn more and participate in the research, please register your program.

-The Creative Youth Development Toolkit will be released in June 2018 celebrating the 20th Anniversary of the publication of the Youth Arts Toolkit.
+The Creative Youth Development Toolkit will be released in Fall 2019 celebrating the 20th Anniversary of the publication of the Youth Arts Toolkit.